AbomShep/-KlipperInfo/macro-examples-1/aboms-menu.md

 ---
 description: >-
-  This in example of what you can do by explicitly declaring a menu
+  This is an example of what you can do by explicitly declaring a menu
 ---

 # Aboms Menu